California parole failures and police-pay disputes are putting local justice oversight under a harsher public microscope.

 Legislative Demands and Political Pressure

-Governor Gavin Newsom faces mounting pressure from the California Republican Party to overhaul the Board of Parole Hearings.
+The pressure has now moved directly onto Governor Gavin Newsom and the Board of Parole Hearings.
 A new petition demands that the governor replace several board members who approved Funston’s release despite his admissions of ongoing pedophilic attraction.
 Jones and his colleagues contend that the board has repeatedly failed to act in the best interest of the public, focusing instead on reducing prison populations at any cost.

 Legislative analysts suggest that the Elderly Parole Program was designed to manage healthcare costs for geriatric inmates who statistically pose a lower risk of recidivism.
 But the inclusion of violent sex offenders in these programs has created a loophole that many find unacceptable.
 If the system treats a serial molester the same as a non-violent offender simply because of their age, the logic of the program begins to crumble.
 The Roseville case highlights how a criminal history can remain a threat even as an inmate enters their sixties.